MirkoRosic/PetAdopt/README.md

-Angular application from front-end development course
+Angular application for adopting pets